 As the disease progresses, additional physical findings include the following:

-The following will also often be apparent:
+The following is also often apparent in severe disease:

 Gastrointestinal bleeding (gross or occult)